World reacts to alleged Israeli attack on UN peacekeepers in Lebanon

 The peacekeeping organisation, which consists of about 10,000 peacekeepers from 50 countries and was established in 1978, said Israeli forces had “deliberately” fired at its positions along the border.

-Here are some key reactions to the attack on UN peacekeepers:
+Here are some key reactions to the alleged attack on UN peacekeepers:

 UNIFIL